 The requirement applies to all motor vehicles registered in Québec, including rental vehicles.
-However, this requirement does not apply to trailers.
+However, this requirement does not apply to trailers and vehicles registered outside of Québec.
 Drivers who do not comply are liable to a fine of $200 to $300.

 The winter tire requirement does not apply for:

-A period of seven days from the date the vehicle was acquired from a vehicle dealer (you must be in possession of the bill of sale for the vehicle or a copy thereof)
+- A period of seven days from the date the vehicle was acquired from a dealer (you must be in possession of the bill of sale for the vehicle or a copy thereof)